jasp-nerd/AI-Lesson-Helper/README.md

 ## Credits

-Developed for VU Education Lab to enhance teaching with AI assistance.
+Developed by VU Education Lab to enhance teaching with AI assistance.